QiuJ92/AGMP/README.md

-# AGMP
-AutoGluon with multi-label prediction
+# AGMP: AutoGluon with multi-label prediction